helrond/clbsj.org/_posts/2024-06-04-june-2024-fundraising-challenge.md

 {% include donate-button.html %}

 In fact, knowing that we need to grow in order to be able to fully enact our visions, one of our donors has challenged us to recruit $1250/month in new recurring gifts.
-They will match all recurring gifts added from now through next April, up to $15,000.
+They will match all recurring gifts added or increased from now through next April, up to $15,000.
 Can you help us reach this challenge?

 One-time donations are also extremely helpful.
 You can make a one-time or recurring gift at [clbsj.org/donate](https://clbsj.org/donate/), or follow the instructions on this page to send a check via mail.
 Gifts of all shapes and sizes will help carry us through 2024 and beyond.